Nightscou2018/AndroidAPS-Wiki/Architecture,-security-implementation.md

 we limit maximal bolus to 2U everywhere in app.

 `ConfigBuilder` always goes through all registered ConstraintInterfaces and select most restrictive value before passing command to selected pump driver.

+Added pump driver can implement ConstraintInterface too, load max values from pump and provide it as another constraint.
+GUI then doesn't allow entering higher bolus for example